PikachuPenial/Titanmod/PATCHNOTES.md

 - Added new attachment types to the **AK-400**, **FNP-45**, **Lee Enfield**, **M45A1**, **M4A1**, **MK18**, **MP9**, **Pindad SS2**, **P90**, **PP-19 Bizon**, **PPSH**, and **SCAR-H** that rework their gun stats
 - All ammo conversions now alter the weapons firing sounds

+*MUZZLE ATTACHMENT REWORK*
+- Added Compensator attachment (muzzle brake but helps with horizontal control instead of vertical)
+- All muzzle attachments have been rebalanced for more diversity when creating weapon builds
+- Almost every weapon has now received muzzle attachments

 *WEAPON NAME ADJUSTMENTS*
 - Renamed SA80 to L85